knpuniversity/phpunit/knpu/coding-features-refactoring.md

 argument.
 Grow the dino with `$dinosaur = $this->factory->growFromSpecification()`.
 Then, check to make sure it's *huge* with `$this->assertGreaterThanOrEqual()`.

 Oh, but we need to define what *huge* means.
-Back in `Dinosaur`, management wants add `const HUGE = 30`.
+Back in `Dinosaur`, add `const HUGE = 30`.
 Oh, and management decided to make the large dinosaurs a bit smaller - set `LARGE` to 10.

 Use the constant in the test and compare it with `$dinosaur->getLength()`.